MFurmanczyk/AttributesPlugin/README.md

 **Note: This plugin is not supported by Epic Games.**

-If you experience some buggy behaviour or have some interesting ideas about improving the software, please [file an issue](https://github.com/MFurmanczyk/AttributesPlugin/issues).
+If you need help, experience some buggy behaviour or have some interesting ideas about improving the software, please [file an issue](https://github.com/MFurmanczyk/AttributesPlugin/issues).

 ## License